Vietnamese folk religion: Places of worship

 Vietnamese temples are generically called miếu (meaning "temple") in Vietnamese language.
 In the northern regions, the miếu are temples hosting the "main worship" of a deity and usually located at secluded places, while đình, đền, điện, đài or tịnh are temples for "emissary" or "secondary worship" located nearer or within habitation places.
 In southern regions the two categories tend to blur.
 Nhà thờ họ are family shrines of northern and middle Vietnam, equivalent to the Chinese ancestral shrines.

-Another categorisation proposed by observing the vernacular usage is that miếu are temples enshrining nature gods (earth gods, water gods, fire gods), or family chapels (gia miếu); đình are shrines of tutelary Deities of a place; and đền are shrines of deified heroes, kings, and other virtuous historical persons.
+Another categorisation proposed by observing the vernacular usage is that miếu are temples enshrining nature gods (earth gods, water gods, fire gods), or family chapels (gia miếu); đình are shrines of tutelary Deities of a place; and đền are shrines of deified heroes, emperors, and other virtuous historical persons.
 Actually, other terms, often of local usage, exist.
 For example, in middle Vietnam one of the terms used is cảnh, and in Quảng Nam province and Quảng Ngãi province a native term is khom.